2021 Ringkøbing-Skjern municipal election

 in getting the mayor's office.
-However, depsite the Christian Democrats increasing their vote share, and Venstre decreasing their vote share, both parties kept the same number of seats, and it was later announced that Hans Østergaard would continue for a 2nd term.
+However, despite the Christian Democrats increasing their vote share, and Venstre decreasing their vote share, both parties kept the same number of seats, and it was later announced that Hans Østergaard would continue for a 2nd term.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.